GitGuardian/ggcanary/docs/how_to_add_a_notifier.md

 You will need to modify the `variables.tf` file:

 1. Add a variable specific to your notifier, for example `Custom_notifier`.
-This variable must have two fields:

-- `enabled` (`bool`), which will specify whether this notifier is enabled
-- `parameters` (`object`), which will hold configuration bits specific to this notifier.
-The subfields of the `parameters` field will be passed as-is to the lambda function, as environment variables.
-This means `parameters` should be a mapping from string to string.
+The variable type must be a list of object, where each object holds the configuration for a notifier instance (allowing to configure multiple notifiers of the same kind).

-2. Extend the `locals.parameters` block with the configuration for you notifier.
+2. Extend the `locals.ggcanary_lambda_parameters` block with the configuration for your notifier.

-- The `name` field should be the same as the one used in your notifier class (comparison will be made case-independant).
-- The `enabled` and `parameters` take the values from the variable declared above.

 ### Update dependencies